isaackohen/davidkohen-example-app/readme.md

 ## Bulk.bet Snippet
-A php only full working example to utillize Bulk.bet's Game API to provide more insight and also a quick way to apply API.
+A php only full working example to utillize Davidkohen.com's Game API to provide more insight and also a quick way to apply API.

 ## Getting Started

 Simply place contents on a webserver with PHP.
 Please make sure to CHMOD 777 preferably and by minimum to CHMOD 775 `balance.txt`.

-Make sure to place your Bulk.bet API Key on `index.php`.
+Make sure to place your DavidKohen API Key on `index.php`.

 Afterwards games will work.
 Callback logs turn in the `callbackLogs` folder so you can keep track of how sessions are started & bets are processed.